wnameless/docker-oracle-xe-11g/README.md

     password: oracle

 **CHANGELOG**
+* Fixed issue with reusable mounted data
-* Fixed issue with ownership of mounted data folders.
+* Fixed issue with ownership of mounted data folders
-* Fixed issue with Gracefull shutdown of service.
+* Fixed issue with Gracefull shutdown of service
-* Reduse size of image from 3.8G to 825Mb.
+* Reduse size of image from 3.8G to 825Mb
 * Database initialization moved out of the image build phase.
-Now database initializes at the containeer startup with no database files mounted.
+Now database initializes at the containeer startup with no database files mounted
-* Added database media reuse support outside of container.
+* Added database media reuse support outside of container
-* Added graceful shutdown on containeer stop.
+* Added graceful shutdown on containeer stop
-* Removed sshd.
+* Removed sshd